 Rachel Gerrick serves as Senior Vice President and General Counsel for Corporate Affairs.
-Ms. Gerrick joined AMP in 2012.
+Ms. Gerrick joined AMP in 2012, serving as Deputy General Counsel until January 31, 2017.
 Prior to coming to AMP, she served as associate assistant attorney general at the Ohio Attorney General's Office in the Business Counsel Section.
 Before that, she was an associate in the Columbus office of Squire, Sanders & Dempsey LLP and in the Chicago office of Winston & Strawn LLP.
 She holds a bachelor's degree in economics and history from Emory University and a J.D. from the University of Virginia School of Law.

 Lisa McAlister serves as Senior Vice President and General Counsel for Regulatory Affairs.
-Ms. McAlister joined AMP in 2012.
+Ms. McAlister joined AMP in 2012, serving as Deputy General Counsel for Regulatory Affairs until January 31, 2017.
 She previously served as the chair of APPA's Legal Section.
 As an active participant on PJM committees, she served three years on the PJM Board Nominating Committee as the Electric Distributor Sector representative, and has represented the Electric Distributor Sector on various PJM Board Liaison Committees and Grid 20/20 panels.
 She was previously Of Counsel at Bricker & Eckler LLP, and represented the Ohio Manufacturers' Association and the OMA Energy Group.
 Prior to that, she was a senior attorney and partner-elect at McNees Wallace & Nurick LLC, representing industrial customers on energy issues.
 Ms. McAlister also serves as General Counsel for AMPT.
 She holds a bachelor's degree from Elon University and a J.D. from The Ohio State University.